-If you believe you have been subjected to improper police scrutiny or otherwise targeted based on race, talk to a lawyer with experience in police misconduct and/or civil rights law in your area.
-Although police have a lot of power, the individual citizen has certain tools to make sure they don’t abuse it.
+If you believe you've been subjected to improper police scrutiny or otherwise targeted based on race, talk to a lawyer with experience in police misconduct or civil rights law.
+A lawyer can help evaluate your case and guide you through the legal process.